the-mill-voices/the-mill-voices.github.io/_posts/2016-05-28-alison-hay.markdown

 image_large: Alison_h_1600_P1020196.jpg

 ---
-The Mill is a complex organization, because we have to raise our own funding, we’ve got to work in a very professional way, a very people focused way, and we are doing that almost entirely with volunteers, except for our amazing little staff team, its mostly volunteer led.
-We take it really seriously, we make sure we do it as well as we possibly can, we talk about things a lot, and find imaginative solutions to run a place, which is full of activity, full of dreams and full of ambitions.
+The Mill is a complex organisation.
+Because we have to raise our own funding, and we’re all volunteers - except for our amazing little staff team - we've got to work in a very professional and people focused way.
+We talk about things a lot in order to find imaginative solutions to running a place full of activity, dreams and ambitions.